exercism/python/concepts/functions/about.md

 ## Special Attributes

-Functions in python have some special attributes.
+Functions in python have special attributes.
 Some of them are:
   * `__name__`: Name of the function
   * `__doc__`: Documentation string of the function
   * `__module__`: Module in which the function is defined